-It is raining heavily and suddenly you hear water drips.
-Then you see water dropping from the ceiling.
+It is raining heavily and suddenly you hear water drips above your ceiling…then you see water dropping from the ceiling…

 Don’t stress.
 It is quite easy to limit the damages from a leaking ceiling.
 If you have house insurance, you are covered for storm damages anyway…

 Catch the water.
 Grab a water container and catch the water drips.
 Once you have caught the water, it will do no further damage.
 You may need more containers – but the rain (and the drip) will eventually stop.

 Use towels.
 You will need some towels to soak up the leakage that is already on the floor and to catch the splashes from the water drips.

 Save the ceiling.
 Find the lowest spot on the ceiling where it is dripping and poke a small hole through the ceiling.
 This will make it easier to place the container to catch the water drip.
 It will stop water from pooling on top of the ceiling – which will potentially lead to part of the ceiling collapsing.
 It is easier to fix a small hole in the ceiling than to replace a section of fallen ceiling.